MCDReforged/MCDReforged/docs/source/quick_start.rst

         pip3 install mcdreforged

-For Chinese users, you can added a ``-i https://pypi.tuna.tsinghua.edu.cn/simple`` prefix to the command to use `Tsinghua tuna mirror <https://mirrors.tuna.tsinghua.edu.cn/help/pypi/>`__ to speed up the installation
+For Chinese users, you can added a ``-i https://pypi.tuna.tsinghua.edu.cn/simple`` prefix to the command to use `Tsinghua tuna mirror <https://mirrors.tuna.tsinghua.edu.cn/help/pypi/>`__ to speed up the installation:

 .. tab:: Windows